Associate Professor and Senior Research Fellow,

 an academic economist working on industrial economics, with a specialism in the economics of technology and competition in digital markets;

-I work on projects to apply tools from economics to help understand how online markets and markets for technology goods work, when such markets are most likely to fail, and what policymakers can do to fix them.
+I work on projects that apply economics to help understand how markets for technology goods work, when such markets are most likely to fail, and what policymakers can do to fix them.
 I am particularly interested in the role of online platforms, online advertising, consumer search, and online media.
-Much of my work is motivated by ongoing policy or regulatory challenges, and I also work with government, policy making bodies, and regulators to implement insights from my work and from economics more generally in policy.
+Much of my work is motivated by ongoing policy or regulatory challenges, and I also work with government, policy making bodies, and regulators to implement insights from my work (and from economics more generally) in policy.

 High-level examples of the kinds of topics that I have covered in my research include the effects of intermediary bias on competition and its implications for consumers;